exonum/exonum-doc/src/advanced/consensus/consensus.md

 directly into `Block` messages.)
 Furthermore, transaction execution is delayed;
 transactions are applied only at the when a node locks on a `Propose`.

-Delayed transaction processing reduces nagtive impact of malicious nodes on the system througput and latency.
+Delayed transaction processing reduces the negative impact of malicious nodes on the system throughput and latency.
 Indeed, it splits transaction processing among the stages of the algorithm:

 - On the prevote stage validators only ensure that a list of transactions